shankarpriyank/PettyPlanet/README.md

 * For now I will be focusing to make changes to the UI as the current UI is not attractive at all
  * The upload fragment needs a lot of work to be done , the whole upload process can be done asynchronously without locking the user at upload fragment while the upload isn't complete
 * Also I wish to cache the posts using Room Db so that while the new posts are still being fetched the users has something to interact with
+* Implement other login methods such as Facebook Login

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)